 This reminded me of another comment I got recently:

-Receiving such comments makes me sad sometimes, because ultimately I write every day to connect, not to alienate or offend.
+Receiving such comments makes me sad because ultimately I write every day to connect, not to alienate or offend.
 But I’ve also learned that there are tons of judgment in the world and you can’t please everyone.
-If I had ever based my self-worth on such negative feedback, then I would be a wh*re, prostitute, b*tch, and idiot according to negative commenters — and that’s all from trying to write articles, create content to help others grow.
+If I had ever based my self-worth on such negative feedback, then I would be a “wh*re,” “prostitute,” “b*tch,” and “idiot” according to these comments — and that’s from writing articles and creating content to help others grow.

 I can’t claim to know what you are going through.
 All I want you to know is that things will get better.
 Not by sitting around and doing nothing, but by allowing yourself to grief, pick up the pieces, and move on.
 Not by beating yourself up and numbing your soul, but by knowing that there are sometimes things we can’t control, but yet we can still make the best out of what we have, out of life.